fukien/ai-deadlines/README.md

-## DB-AI Deadlines
+## Conference Deadlines

-Countdown timers to keep track of a bunch of DB/AI conference deadlines.
+Countdown timers to keep track of a bunch of top tier computer science conference deadlines.

 ## Adding/updating a conference